andrewjamesford/andrewford-co-nz-11ty/content/articles/what-is-tailwind-css/index.md

 Using standard CSS we would create classes for all the elements in our Card component like the example above.
 This would require us to create these individual classes in a CSS file.
 In this scenario there are two things that need to be done:

 1. Name our classes.
 Naming is hard and further complicated when you have multiple people on your team.
-Someone calls something a tile and another calls it a card.
+For example someone calls something a tile and another calls it a card.
 2. Potentially duplicate the same CSS properties multiple times throughout the CSS file e.g. margin and padding

 ```css